-Real estate sector is the most pivotal sector of Indian economy.
+Real Estate Sector is the most pivotal sector of Indian economy.
 Its importance can be understood with its average 5-6% GDP contribution.
-The Goods and Services Tax (GST) Council has defined the work contracts under 12 percent slab, whereas the ready to move in properties still remain out of the new tax system.
+The Goods and Services Tax (GST) Council has defined the work contracts under 12 % slab, whereas the ready to move in properties still remain out of the new tax system.
 GST would bring transparency in the real estate sector and would minimize unscrupulous transactions.
 GST for the sale of buildings and land has not yet been fixed but is to be done within a period of 1 year.
 The rates declared for cement, bricks and iron under GST would benefit the real estate taxation.

-Cement will be taxed at the rate of 28% under GST.
-It is higher than the current average rate of tax by 23-24%, but a lot of additional taxes charged over the average rate would be subsumed under GST.
-Iron rods and pillars used in the construction of buildings are charged at the rate of 18% which is similar to the current average rate of 19.5%.
-Bricks used in the construction of buildings and houses are taxed under GST at the rate of 28% except for the rate of ceramic building bricks which is kept under 5%.
-Currently, all kinds of bricks except the ceramic ones are charged an average tax rate of 25-26% including all the state as well as central level taxes.
-Also, the logistics cost of construction materials will experience a reduction through subsuming of taxes.
+Cement will be taxed at the rate of 28% under It is higher than the current average rate of tax by 23-24%, but a lot of additional taxes charged over the average rate would be subsumed under Iron rods and pillars used in the construction of buildings are charged at the rate of 18 is similar to the current average rate of 19.5%.
+Bricks used in the construction of buildings and houses are taxed under GST at the rate of 28 for the rate of ceramic building bricks which is kept under 5%.
+Currently, all kinds of bricks except the ceramic ones are charged an average tax rate of 25-26 all the state as well as central level taxes.
+Also, the logistics cost of construction materials will experience a reduction through the subsuming of taxes.
 Despite higher rates, the sector is likely to benefit from the availability of input tax credit.
 As under the current tax regime, the benefit of input tax paid is not fully available, the benefits arising out of input tax credit on the raw-materials available under the GST regime would result in an overall neutral tax incidence for construction services.

-Under GST, majority of construction contracts fall under work contracts.
-The service tax applicable to construction companies is generally 6 percent assuming 40 percent service portion of the contract.
-Although many activities like construction of roads, dams, and irrigation are exempted from service tax and VAT payable and are applicable on the supply of goods portion of the contract.
+Under GST, of construction contracts fall under work contracts.
+The service tax applicable to construction companies is generally 6 40 percent service of the contract.
+Although many activities like construction of roads, dams, and irrigation are exempted from service tax and VAT payable and are applicable the supply the contract.

 Also Read: What is GST?

 Under GST, the sale of under-construction real estate properties would be defined under the supply of services and would be liable to pay GST.
-The GST Council has fixed the rate of 12 percent for work contracts.
-In the current GST, the ready to move in properties and lands are exempted from GST just like the contemporary tax regime.
+The GST Council has fixed the rate of 12 percent work contracts.
+In the current GST, the ready to move in properties and lands from GST just like the contemporary tax regime.